U.N. aid boat attacked off Yemen: port authority

 Yemen’s war has killed more than 10,000 people, displaced three million and pushed the impoverished country to the verge of starvation.

-Reporting by Stephanie Nebehay and Mohammed Ghobari; Writing by Stephen Kalin; Editing by Kevin Liffey and Andrew Heavens
+Reporting by Stephanie Nebehay and Mohammed Ghobari; Writing by Stephen Kalin; Editing by Kevin Liffey, Andrew Heavens and David Stamp